-Generating positive return on investment from social media is certainly achievable, much of this might come down to generating more traffic to your company website.
-We know that social media contributes to SEO but it can also have an immediate and marked impact on your web traffic.
+Generating positive return on investment from social media is certainly achievable and, depending on the nature of the business, much of this might come down to generating more web traffic.
+We know that social media contributes indirectly to SEO, but it can also have an immediate and marked impact on your web traffic.

 Social media traffic-hacking

 So, “traffic-hacking” is the phrase used to describe effort designed to increase the amount of traffic to your website.
-There are, in fact, dozens of ways you can increase traffic to your website ranging from asking people to check your site out over the phone to spending £5k every month to rank number one on Google for certain search terms.
-Social media for traffic-hacking is actually one of the most simple, cost effective, methods of driving the web traffic that will be of benefit virtually every business.
+There are, of course, dozens of ways you can increase traffic to your website; from literally asking people to check out your site or spending £5k every month to rank prominently on Google.
+Social media for traffic-hacking is actually one of the most simple, cost-effective, methods of driving the kind web traffic that will be of benefit virtually every business.

 Top 9 ways to use social media to increase web traffic